Marguerite de Cambis

 Marguerite de Cambis, Baroness d'Aigremont (fl.
-1550s), was a sixteenth century French translator.
+1550s), was a sixteenth century French noblewoman and translator.
+She translated the works of Gian Giorgio Trissino and Giovanni Boccaccio from Italian into French.

 Family

-Cambis was born in Alès, near Nîmes, in the province of Languedoc, France to Louis de Cambis, Governor of Alès, and Marguerite de Pluviers.
+Cambis was born in Alès, near Nîmes, in the province of Languedoc, France, to Louis de Cambis, Governor of Alès, and Marguerite de Pluviers.
 She was the youngest of their six children.
-Cambis' family were Tuscan bankers who had emigrated to Avignon in 1448 for political reasons.
+The Cambis family were Tuscan bankers who had emigrated to Avignon in 1448 for political reasons.
+Her father became a servant of King Louis XII and was rewarded with the title of Baron of Alès.

-Cambis married firstly to Pons d’Alairac, Baron d'Aigremont, and was widowed in 1550.
+Cambis married firstly in 1545 to Pons d’Alairac, Baron d'Aigremont, and was widowed in 1550.
 A year later she married Jacques de Rochemore, a doctor of law and translator from Nîmes.
+She lived with her second husband at the Château d'Aigremont and they shared a love of literature and music.

+A contemporary translator named Ménard wrote of Cambis that: "this noble soul, through her wit and intellect, brought honor and glory to her sex."

 Her dates of birth and death are unknown.

 Translations

 Cambis translated works of Gian Giorgio Trissino and Giovanni Boccaccio from Italian into French: